EvaisaDev/EternalJukebox/README.md

 Open a Command Prompt as Administrator or Terminal on linux and move to the folder you cloned the project files to earlier.
 E.g. `cd C:\EternalJukebox`

-Now use the command `gradle clean shadowJar` or on Linux `sudo gradle clean shadowJar` And it should start building!
+Now use the command `gradle clean shadowJar`
+And it should start building!

 Once this is finished move the .jar from build/libs/ to the project folder and rename it to EternalJukebox.jar